babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 - Open Database Connectivity (ODBC)
 - Java Database Connectivity (JDBC)

-Other tools such as FreeTDS are known to work but are not officially supported (yet).
+Other tools such as FreeTDS are known to work, but are not yet officially supported.

 ## Can Babelfish be used as an extension for PostgreSQL?